Selective Muscular Stretching

 Shoulder Stretch

 From a standing position, grasp your right wrist with your left hand.
 Slowly pull your right arm across your torso without turning your body as far as comfortably possible.
-Hold this position for the desired amount of time and repeat the process on the left.
+Hold this position for the desired time and repeat the process on the left.

 Lat Stretch